 - Garlic Mashed Potatoes with cream cheese: Cream cheese melts beautifully into potatoes and can give some serious creamy texture to mashed potatoes.
 If you’re making a mashed potato casserole, add some cream cheese and stand back.
 You might get stabbed with a fork.

-- Garlic Mashed Potatoes with skin: Mashed potatoes get a little more rustic when left au natural.
-Garlic mashed potatoes, skin on?
-The earthiness of the roasted garlic with a little added texture from the skin can be a beautiful (and delicious) thing.
+- Garlic Mashed Potatoes with skin.
+Mashed potatoes get a little more rustic when left au natural.
+Garlic mashed potatoes, skin on adds texture and fiber.

 - Garlic Mashed Potatoes with chives: Freshly chopped chives from the garden are good year round.
 Chives on garlic mashed potatoes are especially lovely.

-- Garlic Mashed Potatoes with cheese: Grated white cheddar cheese folded into mashed potatoes, or even some blue cheese crumbles mixed in can turn garlic mashed potatoes into a pretty big deal.
+- Garlic Mashed Potatoes with cheese: Grated Parmesan cheese folded into mashed potatoes, or even some blue cheese crumbles mixed in can turn garlic mashed potatoes into a pretty big deal.
 Perfect for baked potato lovers.

 - Garlic Mashed Potatoes with bacon: Potatoes and bacon have been going steady for decades.
 Some crumbles of bacon added to garlic mashed potatoes just might seal the deal.